mjut/darktable-alternate-app-icon/README.md

 <img src="/img/macos2.png" width="400" >

 ## Paths and installation
-Download this [repository](https://github.com/mjut/darktable-alternte-icon/archive/master.zip) and take look at the folder _icons_ – place those into its desired directory. (rename the old files to keep them if you want to go back to the old app icon)
+Download this [repository](https://github.com/mjut/darktable-alternte-icon/archive/master.zip) and take look at the folder _icons_ – place those into its according directories.
+(Don't overwrite anything, rename the old files first to keep them.)

-### (MacOS)
+### MacOS

 To get into the following folders, right-click on darktable.app and choose _Show Package Contents_.
 Place the files as following: